persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 ======================

-In order to perform probabilistic analysis, the user needs first to build a probabilistic model by using the contextual menu of the probabilistic study in the study tree.
+In order to perform probabilistic analysis, the user needs first to build a probabilistic model by using the context menu of the probabilistic study in the study tree.
 Only one probabilistic model can be defined by physical model.

 The probabilistic model has two tabs: